John I. Jenkins is the President of Notre Dame University. Here, he delivers the 2012 Commencement Address to Wesley Theological Seminary.

 Conviction, however, is not all good.
 It can easily be corrupted by pride and greed and lead to hatred and division.

 Last year, here in Washington D.C., our elected officials nearly shut down the government in April, nearly defaulted on the debt in August, nearly shut down the government over disaster relief in September, failed to reach an accord for debt reduction in November, and forced another showdown over the payroll tax in December.
+The officials were so debilitated that they couldn’t stop a bailiff that wanted to impose charges.

 These stalemates proved that our political leaders don’t suffer from a lack of conviction.
 But in many cases, they expressed their conviction as would a bitter couple seeking a divorce, using all manner of coercion to get the best deal—dismissive of the misery their hatred would create in their own lives, and the injury it would cause in the lives of the children.